pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 And she, in turn, began to change.

 Her growth, which had been chaotic and introspective, now took on a terrifying, focused purpose.
 The bio-mechanical filaments, once a life-support system, were now an extension of her will.
 They snaked out, burrowing into the lab's core systems, not just drawing power, but seizing control.
-The lab was no longer her womb; it was her body.
+The lab had become her body.

 The lights flickered to the rhythm of her new, alien thoughts.
 The temperature fluctuated with her moods.
 The security systems, the ones designed to contain her, were now her eyes and ears, her sentinels.

 Soren watched, his face a mask of ecstatic horror.
-He was no longer her creator.
-He was her high priest, the first and only worshipper at the altar of a new and terrible god.
+He was her creator and high priest, the first and only worshipper at the altar of a new and terrible god.

-On the sixth day, Cross returned.
+On day six, Cross returned.
 He did not come alone.
 He was flanked by two corporate security officers, their faces hidden behind the blank, insect-like masks of their combat helmets, their hands resting on the stocks of pulse rifles.

 "The week is up, Kaito," Cross said, his voice devoid of emotion.
 "The board is waiting."